AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

     Identity.updateIdentities(with: identityMap)
     ```

 1. Connect to the Commerce Cloud environment.

     In your project's build settings, add the URL to the Commerce GraphQL endpoint.
 Such as:

     - Debug: http://_debug_.commercesite.cloud/graphql/
     - Release: http://_release_.commercesite.cloud/graphql/

 1. To retrieve data from the Commerce GraphQL endpoints, first generate the necessary files and directories in your project using the [Apollo Code Generator](https://www.apollographql.com/docs/ios/).

+    1. From your project directory, [install](https://www.apollographql.com/docs/ios/get-started#1-install-the-apollo-frameworks) Apollo iOS.

-    1. [Install](https://www.apollographql.com/docs/ios/get-started#1-install-the-apollo-frameworks) Apollo iOS into your project.
+    1. [Initialize](https://www.apollographql.com/docs/ios/code-generation/codegen-cli/#initialize) the Apollo Codegen CLI.

+        This creates an `apollo-codegen-configuration.json` file.

-    1. [Initialize](https://www.apollographql.com/docs/ios/code-generation/codegen-cli/#initialize) the Apollo Codegen CLI to create a `apollo-codegen-configuration.json` file.
-To generate the necessary GraphQL files and directories in your project, replace the contents of this file with the following:
+    1. Generate the necessary GraphQL files and directories in your project by replacing the contents the `apollo-codegen-configuration.json` file with the following:

         ```json
         {